HackYourFuture/browser-quiz-project-starter/README.md

 - Also during whole process, there is a timer running, after that time lapse, all response has been recorded and according to user performance, its Result has been shown on final screen.

-- For winning the Quiz, user have to fulfill below condition:
+- To be successful in the Quiz, user have to fulfill below condition:
   The accuracy should be greater than 60%.

 # App Demo

-- Our web application live on: https://ozgur2096.github.io/hobbits-quiz-project/
+- Our web application is live on: https://ozgur2096.github.io/hobbits-quiz-project/

 # Development